mattyoung101/uqthesis_eecs_hons/README.md

 typst watch uqthesis.typ
 ```

+This is a multi-file project.
+To use this with Neovim using the [Tinymist
+LSP](https://github.com/Myriad-Dreamin/tinymist), you will need to follow my instructions on [this GitHub
+issue](https://github.com/Myriad-Dreamin/tinymist/issues/321).
+In VSCode, you should be able to use "Tinymist:
+Pin Main" on the `uqthesis.typ` file.

 ## Licence
 The template Typst code is available under the ISC licence (see LICENSE.txt), in addition to the following
 relevant note from the original LaTeX template: